AlphaOverhaul/DataOrganizer/README.md

 ![Screen Shot](images/screenshot.png)

-My tool, the DataOrganizer, was developed by me to create a uniform overview of our things such as food, technology and other consumables for me and my family.
+My tool, the DataOrganizer, was developed to create a uniform overview of our things such as food, technology and other consumables for me and my family.

 > But I thought it might be helpful for others too, so here it is